Miles Robinson (soccer): International career

+Robinson with the United States in 2025.

 Robinson has represented the United States at the under-20 and under-23 levels.
 In 2013, he was invited to train with the under-18 side.
 Following his freshman season at Syracuse, Robinson was called into the under-20 side by Tab Ramos.
 In July 2016, Robinson started in every match for the under-20's during the 2016 NTC Invitational.

 On March 19, 2019, Robinson was named by Jason Kreis into the under-23 side which would play three friendlies that month in preparation for 2020 Olympic qualification.
 He made his debut for the team on March 22 against Egypt, coming on as a halftime substitute in the 2–0 defeat.
 In February 2021, Robinson was selected again by Kreis into the preliminary roster prior for qualification but was not released by Atlanta United as they were preparing for the upcoming 2021 season.

 On August 28, 2019, Robinson was called into the senior national team by Gregg Berhalter for two September friendlies against Mexico and Uruguay.
 He proceeded to make his international debut on September 6 against Mexico at MetLife Stadium, coming on as a 58th-minute substitute in a 3–0 defeat.
 In December 2019, after returning to Atlanta United injured, thus missing the MLS playoffs, his club declined to release Robinson for the January 2020 friendlies.
 He would return to the national team setup in January 2021, being called into camp that month.
 On January 31, Robinson scored his first international goal against Trinidad and Tobago, the fifth in a 7–0 victory in Orlando.

 In July 2021, Robinson was named into the 23-man United States squad for the 2021 CONCACAF Gold Cup.
 Going into the tournament, Robinson was expected to be the starting center-back.
 He would go on to start in all six matches for the United States, playing every minute of the competition.
 In the United States' second group stage match against Martinique, Robinson scored the third goal in a 6–1 victory.
 On August 1, Robinson started for the United States in the Gold Cup final against Mexico.
 After the match went into extra-time tied 0–0, Robinson scored the winning goal in the 117th minute, a header that came off a free kick from Kellyn Acosta, giving the United States a 1–0 victory and their first final victory against Mexico since 2007.

+On May 26, 2026, Robinson was selected in the 26-man squad for the 2026 FIFA World Cup.
+He made his first appearance on June 25 in a 2-3 loss against Türkiye.